ThanhNguyxn/How-to-download-restricted-file-in-google/README.md

 5. Now, the pdf file start to download.
 This might take a few minutes depending on the file size.

-Bonus or u can use https://chromewebstore.google.com/detail/document-preview-exporter/npapjbliocdhineglcjkmmmaddpgeono
+Bonus u can use simpler way https://chromewebstore.google.com/detail/document-preview-exporter/npapjbliocdhineglcjkmmmaddpgeono

 # How-to-download-protected-view-only-video-from-google-drive??